 You need travel insurance with excellent medical cover to travel to Thailand.
 Numerous diseases are present that are usually avoidable but can pose serious health risks.
 Visit your GP or travel nurse six weeks before travelling to make sure you have all of the relevant vaccinations and healthcare information you need.
 The number for emergency services is 1669.

 It’s also wise to make sure you have sufficient savings to cover you for medical treatment in a hospital as some may require evidence of available funds before they will treat you.
 Holiday insurance can help make sure you have the necessary cover should something go wrong.

 Take as much precaution as possible against mosquitoes.
 Not only can they be numerous, but they can also carry dengue fever and the Zika virus.
 Insect repellent should be stocked up on – it’s better to have some left over than not enough.
 You might consider investing in a travel mosquito net, especially if you are travelling around the country.

 Dengue fever can be carried by mosquitoes that are active in busy areas during the day – not necessarily only the kind that feed at night around bodies of stagnant water.
 If you can wear loose, light-coloured clothing that covers your arms and legs fully, this is a good idea, however that is not always practical, so covering yourself in mosquito repellent whenever you are in a mosquito-rich environment is a good idea.

 If you require prescription medication, make sure you have researched its legality in Thailand, as possession of drugs that are illegal in Thailand can have extreme penalties.
 It’s imperative to carry doctor’s notes explaining why you need a drug as well as your prescription sheets.
 Counterfeit and stolen prescription drugs are readily available in Thailand and should be categorically avoided.

 Travel risks in Thailand

 The FCO advises all but essential travel to the areas bordering Malaysia.
-If you do travel to this area, you are unlikely to be covered by your travel insurance policy.
+If you do travel to this area, you could invalidate your travel insurance policy.